tsuru/tsuru/docs/apps/client/usage.rst

 Running commands
 ================

 After that, you can check your app's url in the browser and see your app there.
-You'll probably need run migrations or other deploy related commands.
+You'll probably need to run migrations or other deploy related commands.
 To run a single command, you should use the command line:

 .. highlight:: bash